bradJM/c-sharp-style-guide/README.markdown

 ### Vertical Spacing

 There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

 ## Brace Style

 All braces get their own line as it is a C# convention:

-**BAD:**
+**AVOID:**

 ```csharp
 class MyClass {